 So stick to the plan.
 By posting consistently and frequently and interacting with others, you’ll see some steady growth.
 It won’t happen overnight, but it’ll be better quality than a quick fix.

 5. Promote Your Account

 Don’t overlook Instagram when it comes to promoting your social media accounts on your content and brand materials.

-You likely include your Facebook account on everything because everyone has been on Facebook forever, but Instagram is now more popular among the younger generation and has better stats in engagement and content sharing.
+You likely include your Facebook account on everything because everyone has been on Facebook forever, but Instagram is now the most popular social network for U.S. teens and has better stats in engagement and content sharing across the board.

 So slap that handle on your product packaging, online content, or whatever it is that your awesome business does.
 After all, if you’re putting work into creating a sweet Insta account, you better show it off!

 Grow, Grow, Grow . . . and Go!

 After you’ve built a strong Instagram following, the options for promoting your business on the app open up even more.